BINAURAL BEATS ON THE BRAIN

-Unravelling the Effects of Binaural Beats on the Brain
+Unravelling the Effects

 The field of music and neuroscience is greatly expanding.
 In recent years, within the profound realm of alternative therapies and mind-body practices, binaural beats have gained significant attention.
 These auditory illusions, created by playing slightly different frequencies in each ear, purportedly have the power to influence our brainwaves and induce various mental states.
 While the scientific community continues to explore the potential benefits and limitations of binaural beats, let's shed light on the current understanding surrounding this intriguing phenomenon, the effects this has on the brain and mood by engaging emotion, memory, learning, neuroplasticity and attention.